Robert J. Mrazek

 Robert Jan Mrazek (born November 6, 1945) is an American author, filmmaker, and former politician.
 He served as a Democratic member of the United States House of Representatives, representing New York's 3rd congressional district on Long Island for most of the 1980s.
-Since leaving Congress, Mrazek has authored twelve books, earning the W. Y. Boyd Literary Award for Excellence in Military Fiction from the American Library Association, the Michael Shaara award for Civil War fiction, and Best Book (American History) from the Washington Post.
+Since leaving Congress, Mrazek has authored fourteen books, earning the W. Y. Boyd Literary Award for Excellence in Military Fiction from the American Library Association, the Michael Shaara award for Civil War fiction, and Best Book (American History) from the Washington Post.
 He also wrote and co-directed the 2016 feature film The Congressman, which received the Breakout Achievement Award at the AARP's Film Awards in 2017.

 Biography

-Mrazek was born in Newport to Harold Richard Mrazek (1919-2008) and Blanche Rose (1915-2007), both of Czech descent.
-Blanche's maternal grandmother Anna Svašková (1862-1946) was born in Strážovice.
+Mrazek was born in Newport to Harold Richard Mrazek (1919–2008) and Blanche Rose (1915–2007), both of Czech descent.
+Blanche's maternal grandmother Anna Svašková (1862–1946) was born in Strážovice.
 Robert grew up in Huntington, New York.
 He graduated from Cornell University in 1967 with a major in political science, then attended the London Film School in 1968.

 He joined the United States Navy in 1967 to serve in the Vietnam War, but was disabled by a training injury at Officer Candidate School in Newport.
 After a period of hospitalization with wounded Marines, he turned against the war.
 After his 1968 discharge, he was an aide to U.S. Senator Vance Hartke (1969-1971).

 In 1993, he became the founding chairman of the Alaska Wilderness League, an organization dedicated to protecting Alaska's wild lands.
 He still serves as Honorary Chair with former President Jimmy Carter.

 In the mid-1990s he was one of the co-founders of the United Baseball League (UBL) which was a planned third major league.

+In July 2024, he co-founded Compass Rose Publishing, a small independent book publishing house that is committed to reinvigorating the traditional relationship between book publishers and independent booksellers.
+He currently serves as Publisher and chair.